iambharath-ashok/Java-8-Features/Java 8 HandsOn.md

 -	No uniformity b/w month, year, date
 -	No direct utility methods
 -	Complex to parse the dates across different formats
--	Difficult to parse and format with Si
+-	Difficult to parse and format with SimpleDateFormatter
 - 	Two different Confusing java.util.Date and java.sql.Date Classes

 ####	2. Not Thread Safe and Mutable